Video-Guided Foley Sound Generation with Multimodal Controls: Multimodal Conditional Foley Generation

 To improve our model's ability to condition on audio and video, during training we provide the model with a sample of ground truth audio-visual segments, \(\mathcal{E}_a(\ba_c)\) and \(\mathcal{E}_v(\bv_c)\), which we select randomly from the clean video.
 Our training loss is then only applied to the latents that were not provided as a conditioning signal.
 At inference, we can obtain our audio-visual conditioning, \((\ba_c, \bv_c)\), from a {\em different} video.

-\paragraph{Learning from combined datasets} To enhance audio generation quality and text control, we train our model jointly on an audio-visual dataset, VGGSound~\cite{chen2020vggsound}, and a professional audio-text dataset sampled from Sound Ideas\footnote{\url{https://www.sound-ideas.com/}}.
-The audio in these datasets is quite different, since VGGSound is ``in-the-wild'' and relatively noisy, whereas Sound Ideas contains professionally recorded sound effects and thus is generally higher quality and full bandwidth.
-To give the model control over audio quality, we assign {\em quality} tags to both datasets: VGGSound examples are paired with a ``low quality'' tag in prompts, \eg, ``{\tt {category}, low quality}''.
-In contrast, Sound Ideas examples are labeled with a ``high quality'' tag in their captions.
-During training, we randomly drop out the caption or quality tag to allow the model to disentangle audio quality from semantics.
+\paragraph{Learning from combined datasets} To enhance audio generation quality and text control, we train our model jointly on an audio-visual(-text) dataset, VGGSound~\cite{chen2020vggsound}, and a large proprietary licensed dataset of high-quality sound effects with text captions, termed as {\em HQ-SFX}.
+The audio in these datasets is quite different, since VGGSound is ``in-the-wild'' and relatively noisy, whereas HQ-SFX contains professionally recorded sound effects and thus is generally higher quality and full bandwidth.
+To give the model control over audio quality, we assign {\em quality tags} to both datasets, which represent different dataset distributions: VGGSound examples are paired with a ``low quality'' tag in prompts, \eg, ``{\tt {category}, low quality}''.
+In contrast, HQ-SFX examples are labeled with a ``high quality'' tag in their captions.
+During training, we randomly drop out the caption or quality tag to allow the model to disentangle audio quality from semantics and encourage the model to learn and distinguish audio quality across different data distributions.

 \paragraph{Implementation} Our denoiser $\dm$ consists of a 12-layer DiT.
 We train a DAC-VAE to map 48kHz audio waveforms into 40Hz latent features with a channel dimension $C_z$ of 64, the encoder is frozen during the training.
 We use the T5-base text encoder~\cite{raffel2020exploring} to obtain embeddings with $C_t=768$, and we apply CAVP~\cite{luo2024diff} to extract visual features at 8 FPS for 8-sec videos with $T_v=64$ and $C_v=512$.